Munich in shock

 After bomb threat: Oktoberfest reopens today!

-In a vote between the city, police and Wiesn landlords, it was decided in the afternoon that the Wiesn would reopen to visitors at 5.30 pm.
+In the afternoon, the city, the police and the Wiesn landlords agreed that the Wiesn would reopen to visitors at 5.30 pm.
 Guests who had a reservation will not lose it.
 "Lunch reservations can be rebooked for the following days depending on availability", the Wiesn hosts announced.

-"The police have informed me that, from their point of view, it is safe for the Wiesn to continue", Munich's Lord Mayor Dieter Reiter (SPD) reacted with relief on his Instagram channel.
+"The police have informed me that, from their point of view, it is safe for the Wiesn to continue", Munich Mayor Dieter Reiter (SPD) reacted with relief on his Instagram channel.

 Letter with bomb threat against the Oktoberfest